guardian/s3-upload/README.md

 You will also need media-service Janus credentials.

 ```
+scripts/setup
 sbt run
 ```

+The app should now be available at https://s3-uploader.local.dev-gutools.co.uk/

 ### Deployment
 The app is built using GitHub Actions, with CD (via Riff-Raff) enabled for changes on `main`.